Proudly invites you to

-Nosipho Siwisa-Damasane is the CEO for the Richards Bay Coal Terminal, a world class global facility responsible for the export of coal for all the coal mining companies in South Africa.
-She was appointed to this position in July 2012 as the first woman CEO.
+Nosipho Siwisa-Damasane, was most recently the CEO Richards Bay Coal Terminal, a world-class global facility responsible for the export of coal for all the coal mining companies in SA.
+She was appointed in July 2012 as the first woman CEO.
 Nosipho has a B.Com Accounting from the University of Transkei and completed articles with Ernst and Young in East London.
 She is currently studying for an MBA in Sustainability at Rhodes.
 Amongst many industry awards, Nosipho was IPM’s CEO of the Year in 2014, in 2015, she was announced as the winner of National Business Woman of the Year in the Corporate Category.
-She is passionate about logistics, talent management and the development of women in port operations and engineering.

 Tali Nates is the director of the Johannesburg Holocaust & Genocide Centre and has lectured internationally about Holocaust education, genocide prevention, reconciliation and human rights.
 In 2010, she was chosen as one of the top 100 newsworthy and noteworthy women in South Africa, published in the Mail & Guardian Book of South African Women.
 Tali acts as a scholar and leader of many Holocaust education missions to Eastern Europe as well as educational missions in SA and Rwanda.
 Tali was born to a family of Holocaust survivors.
 Her father and uncle were both saved by Oskar Schindler but the rest of the family perished.